MicrosoftDocs/defender-docs/defender-endpoint/mac-whatsnew.md

 - Addressed an issue discovered in macOS 12.2 preview 2 where the installation package couldn't be opened due to a change in the operating system (OS) that prevents installation of packages with certain characteristics.
 While it appears that this OS change isn't included in the final release of macOS 12.2, it's likely that it will be reintroduced in a future macOS version.
 As such, we encourage all enterprise administrators to refresh the Microsoft Defender for Endpoint package in their management console to this product version (or a newer version).
 - Addressed an issue seen on some M1 devices where the product was stuck with invalid anti-malware definitions and couldn't successfully update to a working set of definitions.
 - `mdatp health` output has been extended with a more attribute called `full_disk_access_enabled` that can be used to determine whether Full Disk Access has been granted to all components of Microsoft Defender for Endpoint for Mac.
-- Performance improvements & bug fixes
+- Performance improvements & Product improvements

 ### Jan-2022 (Build: 101.54.16 | Release version: 20.121111.15416.0)